hknutzen/Netspoc/technical.markdown

 ### Cluster crosslinked routers

-Netspoc uses the term 'router' for both routers and firewalls.
-While firewalls recognize, whether the destination of a data packet is the firewalls interface with IP = 10.1.1.1. or the network with IP = 10.1.1.0/24 connected to this interface, routers do not.
-Therefore, in routers ACLs, access to the interface must be denied if a permission for the network is given.
-This is denoted in Netspoc by the `need-protect` flag.
+Firewalls recognize, whether the destination of a data packet is the firewalls interface with IP = 10.1.1.1. or the network with IP = 10.1.1.0/24 connected to this interface, while routers do not.
+This is why in router ACLs, access to the interface must be denied if a permission for the network is given.
+As Netspoc uses the term 'router' for both routers and firewalls, router devices that need interface denial in their ACLs are labeled by the `need-protect` flag.

-In routers connected by crosslink networks, some of the interfaces of a `need_protect`-labeled router do not generate ACLs, relying on the adjacent routers to do the filtering.
+When connected by crosslink networks, some of the interfaces of `need_protect`-labeled routers will not generate ACLs, relying on the crosslinked routers to do the filtering.
 Thus, these routers must be informed about the interfaces of the `need_protect`-labeled router to include appropriate deny-clauses in their ACLs.

+{% include image.html src="./crosslink_with_need_protect.png"
+ description="Routers connected by crosslink network." %}

-To do so, Netspoc identifies clusters of crosslinked routers containing at least one router labels with the `need_protect` tag, using depth first search, starting at `need_protect`labeled routers and traversing routers and crosslink networks only.The interfaces of the clusters `need_protect` routers are then referenced in every router of the cluster.
+Netspoc identifies clusters of crosslinked routers containing at least one router labeled with `need_protect` using depth first search, starting at `need_protect`labeled routers and traversing routers and crosslink networks only.The interfaces of the clusters `need_protect` routers are then referenced in every router of the cluster.

 * * *
 crosslink networks: